Case 3: Residences, Athlone, County Westmeath

 Case specific profits:

-• Development of prefab ‘Plug & Play’ solutions for facades, roofs, additional modules, both 2D as 3D, fostering faster renovation and acceleration of the process
+• Development of modular prefab ‘Plug & Play’ solutions for façade upgrades and extensions, both 2D as 3D, fostering faster renovation and acceleration of the process

 • Improvement of property functionality, performance, utility, thermal comfort, health and lower energy bills for the occupants.